leapfrogonline/ansible-merge-vars/README.md

 A development workflow may look like this:

   1. Clone this repository
-  1. Run `make deps`
+  1. Run `make dev-deps`
-     * This will use [Pipenv](https://docs.pipenv.org) to install all of the dependencies needed to build a release and run tests.
+     * This will create a virtualenv `venv` in the root of this project and install all of the dependencies needed to build a release and run tests.
   1. Run `make test-all`
      * This will use [tox](https://tox.readthedocs.io/en/latest/) to run the tests against different combinations of python versions and ansible